geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

   $ emacs setup_ch4_inversion.sh

-This file contains many settings you can modify according to your scientific needs.
-A detailed explanation of all configuration values can be read at the `IMI config file page <imi-config-file>`_.
+This configuration file contains many settings that you can modify to suit your needs.
+See the `IMI configuration file page <imi-config-file>`_ for information on the different settings/options.

 6. Running the IMI
 ------------------
-After you have edited the config file to your desired workflow settings, run the workflow by executing the following command in ``~/setup_CH4``:
+After editing the configuration file, you can run the IMI by executing the following command:

   $ ./run_ch4_inversion.sh

-This will kick off the workflow.
 This can take significant time to complete depending on the length and settings specified in the configuration file.
 Note: You must remain logged in for the duration of the inversion.
 For long running inversions you can run the workflow with tmux, see `using tmux to run the workflow <running-with-tmux>`_.

 `Click here <manual-running>`_ for instructions on manually running each step of the workflow (an alternative to using the automated workflow run script).